chananele/parm/docs/API.md

 pure python code.
 Code patterns are called from the current matching context, and must return either a cursor or an iterator of cursors.
+If a code pattern returns `None`, it is treated as though it returned its input.

 Aside from that, code patterns may do anything - they are just regular python code!
 For example, a code pattern may also modify the current match context,